cha-theo/web_scraper/README.md

 # Web Scraper
-A web scraper build with JS
+A web scraper for Tripadvisor build with JS